Woody Allen Sexual Abuse Rumors Resurface — Thanks to Huge A-List Hollywood Rebel Declaring He'd Work With Scandal-Plagued Director Again 'In a Heartbeat'

 Penn Doubts Accusers' Credibility

-The pair worked together on 1999 musical comedy Sweet and Lowdown and despite his reputation being heavily tainted due to sexual assault claims, Penn appears non-fussed by the allegations.
+The pair worked together on the 1999 musical comedy Sweet and Lowdown, and despite his reputation being heavily tainted due to sexual assault claims, Penn appears non-fussed by the allegations.

 When he was asked if he thought Allen "had a bad rep," the actor responded: "With these things, I don't know anyone well enough to say, '100 percent, this didn't happen, that didn't happen.'"